-Olúfẹ́mi O. Táíwò is Assistant Professor of Philosophy at Georgetown University.
+Olúfẹ́mi O. Táíwò is Associate Professor of Philosophy at Georgetown University.
 He received his Ph.D. in philosophy at the University of California Los Angeles.
 He has published in academic journals ranging from Public Affairs Quarterly, One Earth, Philosophical Papers, and the American Philosophical Association newsletter Philosophy and the Black Experience.

 Táíwò’s theoretical work draws liberally from the Black radical tradition, anti-colonial thought, German transcendental philosophy, contemporary philosophy of language, contemporary social science, and histories of activism and activist thinkers.